Silberengel/wikistr/README.md

 ## Acknowledgments

-**Biblestr** is a [Gitcitadel](https://jumble.imwald.eu/users/npub1s3ht77dq4zqnya8vjun5jp3p44pr794ru36d0ltxu65chljw8xjqd975wz) fork of [WikiStr](https://github.com/fiatjaf/wikistr) by [fiatjaf](https://jumble.imwald.eu/users/npub180cvv07tjdrrgpa0j7j7tmnyl2yr6yr7l8j4s3evf6u64th6gkwsyjh6w6), enhanced with specialized Bible functionality and Alexandria-inspired design.
+**Wikistr - Biblestr Edition** is a [Gitcitadel](https://jumble.imwald.eu/users/npub1s3ht77dq4zqnya8vjun5jp3p44pr794ru36d0ltxu65chljw8xjqd975wz) fork of [WikiStr](https://github.com/fiatjaf/wikistr) by [fiatjaf](https://jumble.imwald.eu/users/npub180cvv07tjdrrgpa0j7j7tmnyl2yr6yr7l8j4s3evf6u64th6gkwsyjh6w6), enhanced with specialized book study functionality and Alexandria-inspired design.
 We thank Fiatjaf for inspiring this application, providing assistance in understanding Nostr wikis, and explaining how best to use markup for advanced documentation.

-We thank [mleku](https://jumble.imwald.eu/users/npub1fjqqy4a93z5zsjwsfxqhc2764kvykfdyttvldkkkdera8dr78vhsmmleku) for providing the biblestr domain, encouraging our efforst, and helping us develop an appropriate relay for storing and serving-up the Bibles.
+We thank [mleku](https://jumble.imwald.eu/users/npub1fjqqy4a93z5zsjwsfxqhc2764kvykfdyttvldkkkdera8dr78vhsmmleku) for providing the biblestr domain, encouraging our efforts, and helping us develop an appropriate relay for storing and serving the books.

-We would also like to thank the many Christian Nostriches, who have been very patient, generous, and supportive, awaiting the creation of this project. ✝
+We would also like to thank the many Christian and Muslim Nostriches, who have been very patient, generous, and supportive, awaiting the creation of this project.